BeforeIDieCode/BeforeIDieAchievements/CONTRIBUTION-GUIDELINES.md

 <div align="center">
   <h1>Contribution Guidelines</h1>
   This documentation contains a set of guidelines to help you during the contribution process of this project.
+This open source project was built using the React framework and the development server will need to be started in order to view the project on your local machine.
 </div>
 <br>